 Insufficient storage is the first issue users face whenever Apple release new macOS update.
-This is no different when you try to update the latest macOS Monterey.
 You may wonder how the storage can be full when you do not have too many apps or large files.
 However, the problem comes due to different type of issues and how Mac and few apps work to store the files.
-You can find the considerable storage space is occupied by “Other” category.
-If you have already installed macOS Monterey, you will find the large space is occupied by “System Data” category.
+You can find the considerable storage space is occupied by “System Data” or “Other” category.
+On macOS Monterey and Ventura onwards, you will see the description shows as “System Data” while the older macOS versions show as “Other”.
 In this article, we will explain how to find the files in this “System Data” or “Other” storage category and cleanup your Mac.

 Check Mac Storage Categories